omartint/KeyTermsToChecklistConverter/README.md

 ```
 | term1 | term2 | term3
 ```
-Insert a vertical bar (|) as the first character and then insert space + vertical bar + space between terms.
+Insert a vertical bar (|) as the first character followed by a space.
+Then insert space + vertical bar + space between terms.